 REDUCE EMISSIONS

 Raising children and juggling a busy schedule while striving to live more sustainably can be a tricky balancing act.
-Sam Mullen discusses ways families can take their kids along for the journey to reduce household carbon emissions and bills.
+Here are some practical ways families can involve kids in reducing household carbon emissions and cutting down on bills.

 We know that getting the kids involved to help lower your household carbon footprint might sound too good to be true.
 But the good news is that it’s possible!
 As part of the Brisbane Carbon Challenge, we worked with families all over Brisbane who reduced their household emissions by more than 50% on average within a year.

-Bike riding has helped the Boyd family stay active and entertained while lowering car-related carbon emissions
+Bike riding helps family stay active and entertained while lowering car-related carbon emissions.

 In this article, we share some tips and tricks to start taking small steps across energy, transport and waste that can make a big difference to your family’s carbon footprint.